Conveyancing Comprehensive Update 2025

 What You Will Learn

-- SDLT update, including non-residential purchases, empty properties
+- SDLT update, including mixed-use properties, empty properties, substantial performance

 - New builds: the latest developments on the new Ombudsman, issues arising from customer complaints, pitfalls of buyer funded developments